To be considered for financial aid, you must generally meet the following minimum requirements.

 Make Satisfactory Academic Progress (SAP) in a course of study leading to an AA or AS degree, certificate, or transfer to a baccalaureate degree program

-Not owe a refund on a Federal Pell Grant Program, Federal Supplemental Educational Grant (FSEOG) or State Student Incentive Grant (SSIG)
+Not owe an overpayment on any Federal Student Aid grant such as Pell Grant Program, Federal Supplemental Educational Grant (FSEOG) or State Student Incentive Grant (SSIG)

 Be enrolled as a regular student in an eligible program

-Meet one of the academic qualification requirement below
+Meet one of the academic qualification requirements below

 Academic Qualification Requirement: